newhuo-tech/hk-docs_rm/source/index.html.md

 3)	As advanced conditional order, trailing stop order does support additional triggering condition i.e. trailing rate.
 Only when latest market price breaks stop price, and continues to go up (or down), and then reverts back for a certain percentage which exceeding the pre-defined "trailing rate", this order can be triggered.
 The valid value range of trailing rate is between 0.1% and 5%.<br>

 <aside class="notice">All endpoints in this section require authentication</aside>
-<aside class="notice">After the official launch of conditional order, Huobi Global might decommission the existing stop order later.
+<aside class="notice">After the official launch of conditional order, New Huo Global might decommission the existing stop order later.
 This will be notified through another circular.</aside>

 ## Place a conditional order